Colorectal Cancer Screening: Testing for Blood in the Stool

 Sometimes colorectal cancers or polyps bleed into the digestive tract, and the blood can enter the stool or feces.
 Testing for blood in the stool is one way to screen for colorectal cancer.

 Tests such as a fecal occult blood test (FOBT) or fecal immunochemical test (FIT) check for blood in your stool.
 They can often find cancer (and less often polyps).
-However, sometimes these tests can indicate that there's a polyp or cancer when there isn't.
+But, sometimes these tests can indicate that there's a polyp or cancer when there isn't.
 This is called a false positive.
 Or they can miss a cancer or polyp that doesn't bleed.
 This is called a false negative.

 If you choose one of these tests as your screening test for colorectal cancer, it is important to do it each year.
 If the test result is positive, you should have a colonoscopy to determine the cause of the bleeding.